 Call 1.800.EINSTEIN or send an email to email@example.com for more information.

 Invest in your future

-Counseling and screening for preventable Jewish genetic diseases is affordable and accessible.
+Virtual counseling and screening for preventable Jewish genetic diseases is safe, affordable, and accessible.

 - There is no preparation for the testing and usually results are available in four to six weeks.

 - You do not need to fast, and blood can be drawn at any time of day.